School Science Trip to Disneyland and Paris

 - Motorway tolls and taxes

-In just 38 seconds, Europe's fastest elevator will transport you up the tower to a height of 196 metres, where the most beautiful view of Paris stretches out stretches out before you.
-Just a few steps further up is the capital's largest open-air panoramic terrace, which promises an unforgettable 360º experience.
+In just 38 seconds, Europe's fastest elevator will transport you up the Montparnasse tower to a height of 196 metres, where the most beautiful view of Paris stretches out beneath you.
+Just a few steps further is the capital's largest open-air panoramic terrace, which promises an unforgettable 360º experience.
 On a clear day it is possible to see as far as 40km!

 Premiere Classe Bussy Saint Georges